Sunnyside Flood Barrier

 Learn more about Calgary's Flood Mitigation and Resiliency Plan.

-Due in part to the geography as well as an outdated drainage system, Sunnyside is more prone to flooding and this is something that The City is working to address.
-In addition to the flood barrier, there are several projects that have been completed or are currently underway to reduce flooding that happens in the community.
+Due in part to the geography as well as an outdated drainage system, Sunnyside is more prone to flooding and this is something that The City is working to fix.
+In addition to the flood barrier, several projects have been completed or are currently underway to reduce flooding that happens in the community.

 Visit Calgary.ca/sunnysidecdi for a list of projects and up to date information.